Alpine Ascents Vinson Expedition Itinerary

 For Travel Arrangements call Charles Mulvehill at Scan East West Travel: 1-800-727-2157 or 206-623 2157. email@example.com

 Our expedition begins in the Chilean town of Punta Arenas.
 After a night of lodging (not included), we'll join our partners (a local flight service) in an extensive briefing before flying to the Antarctic continent.
 In recent years we have seen fewer flight delays, but time enough to tour the city.

 Often considered the most interesting city in Patagonia, this commercial fishing port town boasts handsome turn-of-the-century architecture, financed by the bustling wool industry of a bygone era.
 A walking tour will lead you past the great mansions that currently house the Club De La Union and the Sociedad Menendez Behety (now Citibank) found around the Plaza Munoz Gamero.
 Punta is also known for its fine dining and exquisite wines.
-Time permitting, one should visit the Museo Regional De Magellan's, the original Punta Arenas mansion, and take a tour of the penguin rookery to view the colony of Magellan penguins.
+Time permitting, one should visit the Museo Regional De Magellan's, the original Punta Arenas mansion, and take a tour of the penguin rookery to view the colony of Magellanic penguins.